 What about other popular herbs like black cohosh, hops, dong-quai?

 Most supplements marketed for menopause emphasize estrogen modulation and production.
 However, it’s important to address hypothalamus-pituitary-adrenal axis first before trying to modulate estrogen.
 Without working on the adrenals first or at least concomitantly, administering estrogen-modulating supplements or hormone replacement therapy would be less satisfactory on their impact.
 In addition, estrogen from herbs or medication perform best when cells are healthy.
 It is absolutely critical to eat healthy and lead a mindful, active lifestyle while on any form of therapy.
 Supplementation or HRT in the absence of healthy, well-nourished cells actually has harmful consequences associated with hormone-sensitive cancers.

 Many people stop taking supplements after 1-2 weeks because they don’t see a difference.
 Similar to financial investments, an account takes time to grow.
 The more desperate you are, the slower the growth.
 Make your decision, commit to it, and re-evaluate after some time.
-For supplements, unless you’re getting new symptoms or have allergic reaction within a week after taking the supplement, which you’ll have to stop immediately or at least consult a healthcare provide, typically you won’t see a difference until at least 12 weeks of consistent use.
+For supplements, unless you’re getting new symptoms or have allergic reaction within a week after taking the supplement, which you’ll have to stop immediately or at least consult a menopause healthcare provider, typically you won’t see a difference until at least 12 weeks of consistent use.